-Often, when you’re looking to work off a lot of stress, the best thing to do is go out for a run.
+Often, when you’re looking to work off a lot of stress, the best thing to do is go out for a run – but make sure you wear an adequate pair of running shoes and invest in shock absorbing insoles!
 It’s an aerobic exercise that gets your heart rate up, leading to the release of endorphins.
 These are chemicals produced by your body that create a feeling of pleasure, helping to relieve some of that unnecessary stress.

 Depending on your skill level, you may choose to take things slow or go for a run that’s a little more intense.
 Listen to your body and push yourself without going past your limits.
 So long as that heart rate’s accelerated, you’ll get the shot of endorphins that you’re looking for.

 Just like running, cycling can also be a high-intensity workout if you want it to be.
 You’re in complete control when pedalling, so the more effort you put in, the harder you’ll go.
 What’s more, you get to enjoy the benefit of being outside, so you can find a particularly beautiful spot and work off some of that tension surrounded by nature.

 Given that these exercises are meant to relieve stress, the last thing you want is for them to put you through distress.
 That’s why if you’re going to go cycling, it’s worth getting bike theft insurance.
 You never know when your bike could be stolen, so without insurance, you’re putting yourself at risk of unnecessary stress.
 Thankfully, Velosurance’s policy protects against theft, alongside medical coverage, accidental damage, and many other potential claims.